vrv501/go-repo/docs/notes/11_channels.md

     default: // if nothing recieved from any channel execute default case }
   ```
+- making channels nil which is used in  acase in select will disable that since no read/writes will be done/hung
+- `for v := range c` will keep streaming values from channel c.
+Th eloop terminates when c is closed
+- sync.Once, sync.WaitGroup, sync.Mutex should be passed a spointers if required
+- break in switch, select will break from them
 - sync provides mutex package which can be used to access a shared resources between multiple go routines. waitGroups can be used to wait until all go routines are executed in main routine